 Myth #3: Scores are united in matrimony.
 Yea… still NO!

 FACT: Your credit is yours alone.
-If yours or your spouse’s scores happen to go up or down, it has no barring on the other person’s numbers.
+If yours or your spouse’s scores happen to go up or down, it has no bearing on the other person’s numbers.
 With that said, if you link accounts or co-sign a loan together, the financial activity from anything with your name on it (for better or for worse) will be reported to the bureaus separately.

 FIX: Sometimes love, might not be enough.
 At least when it comes to your scores.
 You can always work as a team to learn ways to improve your finances together; but If your partner isn’t the best at fiscal responsibility, it probably isn’t wise to co-sign or jointly mesh accounts until both of you can stay in good standing on your bills.
 If you’re not sure where to start, ScoreShuttle may be able to help!
 From financial coaching, to the latest tips in score improvement, ScoreShuttle can get help you achieve your goals, fast!